douglas-sanini/spark-challenge/README.md

 1. List all available tables in the `test_db` database.
 2. Create a DataFrame that calculates the total spending per user.
 3. You should write the DataFrame to the MysqlDB creating a new table called Results.
 Please output the results on the notebook
 4. You should write the DataFrame to the local disk creating a Delta Table.
-(HINT: Delta is not present on the docker image, you should install it first)

 ### Step 6: Commit Your Work to GitHub